-- Dr. Maro's lab focuses on economics of the egg industry, egg cost of production and prices and projections of egg production.
+Maro's lab focuses on the economics of the egg industry, costs of production, and prices and projections of egg production.
 He provides meaningful marketing and statistical information to the industry in the form of monthly reports including flock and price projections.